 Using realistic network structures on which I will simulate neuronal activity, I aim at predicting structures that would allow for efficient separation of different input signals and learning.

 Update the manuscript is now online!
-You can find it here.
+You can find it here or download it directly from my website by clicking on the image below.